ddubson/learning-go/README.md

 # Learning Go

-## Concepts
+## 📚 Concepts

 - [**Zero value**](https://go.dev/tour/basics/12) - when variables are declared, they are initialized to their respective zero value (string -> "", bool -> false).
 The use of keyword `var` gives you a variable initialized with a zero value.
 - [**Short variable declaration operator**](https://go.dev/tour/basics/10) - when you use `:=` operator, Go infers the type being declared or throws a compilation error if it cannot infer the type.
+- **Escape Analysis** - part of static code analysis done by the compiler - determines if value belongs on the stack or on the heap.
+This is to ensure that integrity is maintained as a value is accessed during its lifetime.

-## Setting up environment
+## 🏗 Setting up a Go environment

 - Install latest Go Lang via `brew install go`
 - `export GOPATH=/path/to/this/workspace`
 - To build any given module in `src`, run `go install [module-name]`